Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 How to communicate about these activities?

-• Support organizing parliamentary events: a) UNDP or civil society organizations may hold events that bring together diverse stakeholders, including youth, women, and civil society. b) pilot public hearings, mobile committee session with local parliament as such events secure the widest citizen representation and if there is a quorum it may provide direct results.
-Overall, gatherings may serve as platforms for discussion, networking, and sharing best practices related to the just green transition and SDGs
+• Support organizing parliamentary events: UNDP or CSOs may (a) hold events that bring together diverse stakeholders, including youth, women and civil society and (b) pilot public hearings and mobile committee sessions with local parliament because such events secure the widest citizen representation and if there is a quorum, it may provide direct results.
+Overall, gatherings may serve as platforms for discussion, networking and sharing best practices related to the just green transition and SDGs.

 7.